Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 Pregnancy

-The Health of the Mother
+The Health of the Mother:

 Your pregnancy diet doesn’t only affect your growing baby’s health and well-being, but yours as well.
 Your health is, of course, personally important to you, but it’s critical for your growing child as well.
-Your health allows them to stay safe, grow, and thrive.
-Poor food choices can increase the risk or symptoms of morning sickness, fatigue, heartburn, digestive issues, and swelling.

-According to a systematic review and meta-analysis published in BMC Medicine, poor nutrition, and nutrient deficiencies can increase the risk of iron deficiency, anemia, high blood pressure, and pregnancy complications (9).
-A nutritious pregnancy diet can also reduce the risk of gestational diabetes, preterm labor, and according to a 2013 study published in Nutritional Research Reviews, the development of postpartum depression (10).
+A nutritious pregnancy diet can also reduce the risk of gestational diabetes, and preterm labor, and according to a 2013 study published in Nutritional Research Reviews, the development of postpartum depression (10).
 Getting enough zinc, vitamin D, and selenium is particularly important for the prevention of postpartum depression.

 Pregnancy